Haus4/NeCo/docs/SRS.md

 Our server is co-hosted at the DHBW so we must rely on their service.

 ### 3.4 Performance
-The sending of the messages and files files from one User to another must not guarantee real-time data transfer, because the message and files will not be displayed and watched live.
-Nevertheless the transfer should not take longer than 5 seconds to ensure fast respond times.
+The sending of the messages and files from one user to another must not guarantee real-time data transfer, because the message and files will not be displayed and watched live.
+Nevertheless the transfer should not take longer than 5 seconds to ensure fast response times.

 ### 3.5 Supportability
 #### 3.5.1 Language support
 We will use the following languages, which will also be well supported in the future:

 - C#
-- Android
+- XML

 ### 3.6 Design Constraints